yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations-and-iteration.md

 # Adding DataObject Operations and Iteration

-This guide explains how to extend behavior around the current top-level `DataObject` types:
+This guide covers how to extend behavior around the current top-level `DataObject` types:

 - `ModelObject`
 - `MapObject`

-It also covers `DataObjectManager` iteration.
-It does not cover adding new top-level `DataObject` roots; that is not part of the current architecture.
+It also covers `DataObjectManager` iteration and the shared command helpers that already exist in the repository.

 Related references: